Fire Alarm Systems Explained By Elite Fire Security Bristol

 Do I need to fit a fire & carbon monoxide detector if I am a landlord?

 Yes, by law from 1st October 2015 landlords were and are required to ensure that fire and carbon monoxide detectors are installed in their properties, The regulations state that as a minimum, smoke detectors/alarms should be installed on every floor of the property and a carbon monoxide alarm in any room containing a solid fuel-burning appliance.

 What is a commercial fire alarm system?

-All commercial fire alarm systems are principally the same in that they detect smoke, heat, fire, or when someone manually breaks the glass on an emergency fire alarm point around a building an alarm will sound to alert the fire officers and people in the building that they need to evacuate quickly.
+All commercial fire systems are principally the same in that they detect smoke, heat, fire, or when someone manually breaks the glass on one of the emergency fire alarm manual call points around a building an alarm will sound to alert the fire officers and people in the building that they need to evacuate quickly.
 Some commercial systems offer remote signalling which alerts the fire services that the alarms have gone off via a central service so that a fire engine or engines can be dispatched quickly.